 alex colombo on June 20, 2012 at 5:13 pm Nice hydrangea!
 I wish mine would be that way too 🙂 – Beautiful artwork!
-Reply
+Log in to Reply

 Roni on June 21, 2012 at 3:44 am What is it that people do to them that causes the blooms to turn blue?
 These are beautiful, have never planted any but may try them next year.
-Reply
+Log in to Reply

-Great Joy Studio on June 21, 2012 at 3:57 am Ronnie – I enjoy the blue blossoms best.
+Janet Frisch on June 21, 2012 at 3:57 am Ronnie – I enjoy the blue blossoms best.
 Changing the pink to blue requires adding aluminum to the soil.
 One simple way is to stick a few rusty nails in the ground around the bush.
-Reply
+Log in to Reply

 Elly on June 22, 2012 at 2:39 am Your blooms are lovely!
 Mine are in a more shady spot and are just beginning to come out.
 They’re a more mauve color rather than pink.
-Reply
+Log in to Reply

 Nice hydrangea!
 I wish mine would be that way too 🙂 – Beautiful artwork!